Concept | Model maintenance

 The MES must be held in the same project as the saved model of the model version we are evaluating.
 You can configure the MES to opt out of the Govern sync if needed.
 Otherwise, metrics are updated anytime the evaluation is run.

-After monitoring metrics in the Govern node, you may decide to update your models in the design or automation node.
-To learn more about managing the model lifecycle, you can start the MLOps Practitioner learning path or see the MLOps section of the product documentation.
+To learn more about managing the model lifecycle, you can start the MLOps Practitioner learning path or see the MLOps section of the reference documentation.